 Ecology's Waste 2 Resources (W2R) Program is working to reach goals outlined in the Organics Initiative of the Beyond Waste Plan (Washington's strategy for managing hazardous and solid waste).
 This 30 year plan has a clear and simple objective: eliminate wastes and toxics whenever we can and use the remaining waste as resources.

-According to Ecology's 2009 Washington Statewide Waste Characterization Study, organic materials (food scraps, green waste, animal manure, animal carcasses, paper products and wood debris) are 55% of our state's municipal solid waste (MSW); with the most prevalent material type being food scraps (18%).
+According to Ecology's 2009 Washington Statewide Waste Characterization Study, organic materials (food scraps, green waste, animal manure, animal carcasses, and all types of paper and wood) are 55% of our state's municipal solid waste (MSW); with the most prevalent material type being food scraps (17%).
 On a larger scale, the U.S. Environmental Protection Agency's Revised 2010 MSW Fact sheet, states that organic materials continue to be the largest component of MSW in the country with 29% paper, 14% food scraps and 13% yard waste.
 Most organic materials can be diverted from landfills and made into soil amendments, energy, or other products.
 W2R supports these projects by providing technical and some financial assistance (W2R Grants and Financial Assistance).

 Biosolids are another type of organic material.
 Visit Ecology's Biosolids page for more information.